Tonality diamond

-In music theory and tuning, a tonality diamond is a two-dimensional diagram of ratios in which one dimension is called the otonality and the other is called the utonality.
-Thus the n-limit tonality diamond ("limit" here is in the sense of odd limit, not prime limit) is an arrangement in diamond-shape of the set of rational numbers r, $1 \le r < 2$, such that the odd part of both the numerator and the denominator of r, when reduced to lowest terms, is less than or equal to the fixed odd number n.
+In music theory and tuning, a tonality diamond is a diamond-shaped diagram of ratios comprising overlapping tonalities in which the major tonalities orient along one diagonal and the minor tonalities along the other.

+An n-limit tonality diamond ("limit" here is in the sense of odd limit, not prime limit) is an arrangement in diamond-shape of the set of rational numbers r, $1 \le r < 2$, such that the odd part of both the numerator and the denominator of r, when reduced to lowest terms, is less than or equal to the fixed odd number n.
 Equivalently, the diamond may be considered as a set of pitch classes, where a pitch class is an equivalence class of pitches under octave equivalence.
 The tonality diamond is often regarded as comprising the set of consonances of the n-limit.
 Although originally invented by Max Friedrich Meyer, the tonality diamond is now most associated with Harry Partch ("Many theorists of just intonation consider the tonality diamond Partch's greatest contribution to microtonal theory.").

 The diamond arrangement

-Partch arranged the elements of the tonality diamond in the shape of a rhombus, and subdivided into (n+1)^{2}/4 smaller rhombuses.
-Along the upper left side of the rhombus are placed the odd numbers from 1 to n, each reduced to the octave (divided by the minimum power of 2 such that $1 \le r < 2$).
-These intervals are then arranged in ascending order.
-Along the lower left side are placed the corresponding reciprocals, 1 to 1/n, also reduced to the octave (here, multiplied by the minimum power of 2 such that $1 \le r < 2$).
-These are placed in descending order.
-At all other locations are placed the product of the diagonally upper- and lower-left intervals, reduced to the octave.
-This gives all the elements of the tonality diamond, with some repetition.
-Diagonals sloping in one direction form Otonalities and the diagonals in the other direction form Utonalities.
+Partch arranged the elements of the tonality diamond in the shape of a rhombus subdivided into (n+1)^{2}/4 smaller rhombuses, where n is the odd limit (the highest odd number used in the ratios defining the pitch classes of the tonality diamond).
+In the rhombuses along the upper left edge of the diamond are placed ratios whose overnumbers (numerators) are the odd numbers from 1 to n.
+The undernumber (denominator) of each is the minimum integer power of 2 such that $1 \le r < 2$, where $r$ is the value or quotient of the ratio.
+For example, 1/1 3/2 5/4.
+The ratios are then sorted in ascending order (1/1 5/4 3/2) within those rhombuses.
+In the rhombuses along the lower left edge are placed the corresponding reciprocal ratios with the undernumbers containing the odd numbers 1 to n and the overnumbers taking the powers of 2 such that $1 \le r < 2$.
+For example, 1/1 8/5 4/3.
+In all other rhombuses are placed the products of the diagonally upper-left and lower-left ratios also satisfying $1 \le r < 2$.
+That defines all the elements of the tonality diamond, with some repetition.
+Diagonals sloping in one direction form Otonalities and diagonals in the other direction form Utonalities.
 One of Partch's instruments, the diamond marimba, is arranged according to the tonality diamond.

 Numerary nexus

 A numerary nexus is an identity shared by two or more interval ratios in their numerator or denominator, with different identities in the other.
-For example, in the Otonality the denominator is always 1, thus 1 is the numerary nexus:
+For example, in the following Otonality, the denominator is always 1, thus 1 is the numerary nexus: